A deeper dive into a powerful tool that can be home for your digital assets.

 When digital assets sit on a local, structureless server, content gets lost and time gets wasted.
 If this continues long enough, vital information such as usage rights is forgotten and a brand’s identity wavers.

-With the use of a cloud-based DAM, your content will never be lost or re-created again.
+With the use of a cloud-based DAM platform, your content will never be lost or re-created again.
 Backed by organizational standards, your team’s searches grow more precise and accurate.
-As staff members search for and find assets for upcoming campaigns, they can download and share them while the original file remains safely within the DAM.
+As staff members search for and find assets for upcoming campaigns, they can download and share them in the ideal format while the original file remains safely within the system.
 On the flip side, your team can also identify any assets your company might not already own.
 Your organization can then invest in the creation or purchasing of those that are needed.

 Also, use your DAM platform to make sure your marketing materials always portray the most up-to-date version of your brand.
 Company photos, logos, and color schemes all allow your brand to be recognized by consumers.
 If an outdated version is distributed, it could be confusing to current and potential clients.
 If your brand has recently been refreshed, we suggest archiving any off-brand assets into folders that have restricted access.
 Then, your team always has the latest versions at their fingertips.